Mike Hilgers

 j.
 Information containing details of physical and cyber assets of critical energy or electric infrastructure, including the identity of certain personnel if a reasonable person with knowledge of the electric utility or energy industry would conclude that the disclosure of such identity could create a substantial likelihood of risk to physical or cyber assets.
 Personnel not subject to the exception include a chief executive officer, general manager, vice president, or board member of a public entity that manages critical energy or electric infrastructure.
 The lawful custodian of the records must provide a detailed job description for any personnel whose identity is withheld under this exception.
 This provision was added by 2019 Neb.
 Laws LB 16, § 1.

 k.
 The security-related records of the Lottery Division of the Nebraska Department of Revenue and those persons or entities with which the Division has entered into contractual relationships.
-This provision does not allow the Revenue Division to keep information regarding prize winners and payment of lottery contractors confidential.
+This provision does not allow the Lottery Division to withhold information relating to amounts paid to lottery contractors, amounts of prizes paid, and the name of any prize winner whose award is less than $250,000, and the city, village county where the prize winner resides.
+Amended by 2024 Neb.
+Laws LB 1204, § 37.

 l.
-Information from public utilities including personally identified private citizen account payment and customer use information, credit information, and customer lists.
+Information from public utilities including personally identified private customer account payment and customer use information, credit information, and customer lists.
 This provision was added by LB 108 passed by the Legislature in 1983.
 Under LB 1224, passed in 1994, public utilities must still furnish county attorneys, authorized attorneys and the Department of Health and Human Services any information which they have detailing the names, addresses, social security numbers and employers of individuals for the purposes of collecting unpaid child, spousal and medical support payments.
 1994 Neb.
 Laws LB 1224, § 44 [codified at Neb.
 Rev. Stat. § 42-358.08].
 This provision was also amended by 2011 Neb.
-Laws LB 230, § 1.
+Laws LB 230, § 1; and 2024 Neb.
+Laws LB 43, § 11.

 m.
 Records of publicly funded libraries which reveal the identities of patrons using the library’s services.
 This exception was added by LB 108, passed by the Legislature in 1983.